-9.2 Security Register
+8.1 Security Register

 The device contains a specialized Security Register that can be used for purposes such as unique device serialization or locked key storage.
-The register is comprised of a total of 128 bytes that is divided into two portions.
-The first 64 bytes (byte locations 0 through 63) of the Security Register are allocated as an One-Time Programmable space.
-Once these 64 bytes have been programmed, they cannot be erased or reprogrammed.
-The remaining 64 bytes of the register (byte locations 64 through 127) are factory programmed by Adesto and contain a unique value for each device.
+The register is comprised of a total of 128 bytes (byte locations 0 through 127).
+All 128 bytes of the Security Register are factory programmed by Adesto and will contain a unique value for each device.
 The factory programmed data is fixed and cannot be changed.